kubeflow/kubeflow/kubeflow/notebooks/prototypes/README.md

 ## Design

 The Notebooks component is an alternative to jupyterhub.
 The component defines a Notebook CRD and provides a notebook-controller (based on metacontroller's [CompositeController](https://metacontroller.app/api/compositecontroller/)).
 The Notebook CRD schema is similar to a kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) where it defines a [Pod Template](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#pod-template) that is used by the notebook-controller to create a Pod.
-An example Notebook CR is shown below:
+An example Notebook yaml is shown below:

 ```yaml
 apiVersion: kubeflow.org/v1alpha1